 What You Need to Know About IDEA 2004

-Flyers, Resources, Pubs
+Free Flyers, Resources, Pubs

-for College Students with Disabilities Flyer
+Help for College Students with Disabilities Flyer

 Need to find an attorney, advocate, tutor, therapist in your state?
 Visit the Yellow Pages for Kids with Disabilities

 Law School Exam - Give it a try.
 Take the Final Exam that Pete and Pam administered to their students at the William & Mary School of Law.
 To see one of their students during oral argument in an LRE case, click here.

-Books, DVDs & Websites
+Books, Training Downloads, DVDs & Websites

-taught a course about special education law and advocacy and assisted in creating the Law School's Special Education Law Clinic.
+For a year and a half, Pete and Pam Wright were Adjunct Professors of Law at the William and Mary School of Law where they taught a course about special education law and advocacy and assisted in creating the Law School's Special Education Law Clinic.
 They are co-founders and faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).